MomoRazor/soundoff/README.md

 # soundoff

-A simple discord bot that allows you to upload your own sounds (.mp3 or .wav) to Discord to be played for all member in voice chat.
+A simple discord bot that allows you to upload your own sounds (.mp3) to Discord to be played for all member in voice chat.

+All it does is use the uploaded file on your channel and plays it's link for all to hear.

 Currently intended for private use.